Guru-25/SkillRack-Points-Tracker/README.md

 ## License

-SkillRack Points Tracker's code is available under a GPL v3 license - see the LICENSE.md file for details.
+SkillRack Points Tracker's code is available under a GPL v3 license - see the [LICENSE](LICENSE) file for details.